 The primary purpose of this ministry, however, is to challenge, train and disciple young people through exposure to worldwide missions.
 We pray many will see the need for training to meet the needs of the world today.
-Team members and leaders confirm early exposure to missions was instrumental in defining their life goals and direction.
+Team members and leaders confirm that early exposure to missions was instrumental in defining their life goals and direction.
 Hundreds are now preparing for the specific task to which God has called them, or are already on the mission field.
 Often, former team members who want to serve the Lord are looking for a school that offers Biblical and practical training that allows them to go to the mission field debt free.
 Recognition of this need led to the formation of Teen Missions Florida Free Bible, Missionary, & Work Training Center (BMW).

-The school began as an idea of Teen Missions Director, Robert M. Bland.
+The school began as an idea of the former Teen Missions Director, Robert M. Bland.
 On October 19, 1988, the Florida Free Bible, Missionary, & Work Training Center opened with 18 students.
 Some came thinking that they might have to sleep in tents, and others thought that they would have to wear boots all the time (which they do not), but all came with a desire to learn about God’s Word.

 Since then, BMW has expanded to Cambodia, Cameroon, Honduras, India, Indonesia, Madagascar, Malawi, Myanmar, Philippines, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
 As staff and facilities become available, we hope to open more schools.